 This is a guide to help social workers and occupational therapists supporting adults with learning disabilities and autistic adults through the COVID-19 crisis.
 People with learning disabilities and autistic people have the same rights as the rest of the population to live fulfilled lives as active members of families and communities.
 Practice in social work and occupational therapy is underpinned by human rights and the Mental Capacity Act (MCA), the legal framework which asserts and supports people’s rights to make their own decisions.

 During the COVID-19 pandemic, however, everyone’s lives are being limited, and everyone’s human rights are being affected.
-This guidance aims to help occupational therapists and social workers keep people with learning disabilities and autistic adults safe, and to help them play their part in getting through this national emergency, while at the same time protecting and promoting people’s rights wherever possible.
+This guidance aims to help occupational therapists and social workers keep people with learning disabilities and autistic adults safe, and to help them play their part in responding to the challenges posed, while at the same time protecting and promoting people’s rights wherever possible.

-This public health crisis is having an acute impact on those with care and support needs, carers and staff.
-The care and help available may be limited compared with usual provision, because more people are needing assistance, and staff may be ill or self-isolating.
-Social workers and occupational therapists, just like other staff, and the people they support, will be anxious about their own health and family.
+This public health crisis continues to have an impact on those with care and support needs, carers and staff.
+The care and help available may still be limited at times, because staff may be ill or self-isolating.
+Social workers and occupational therapists, just like other staff, and the people they support, may be anxious about their own health and family.
 Occupational therapists, social workers and care staff may also be under increased work pressure due to other staff being off sick or self-isolating.
-For those with support needs and their carers, routines will have been interrupted, and this may cause heightened anxiety.
+For those with support needs and their carers, routines could still be interrupted at times, and this may cause heightened anxiety.

 Support from BASW and SCIE

-The British Association of Social Workers (BASW), has in the last few months produced a number of relevant resources for supporting people with learning disabilities and autistic people during the coronavirus pandemic.
+The British Association of Social Workers (BASW), has produced a number of relevant resources for supporting people with learning disabilities and autistic people during the coronavirus pandemic.

 BASW in 2019 launched capabilities statements for social workers supporting people with learning disabilities, and for social workers supporting autistic adults